 4. Official Skins

 There must be at least seven Slammers entered into the skins game at an event for skins to count in the stats.
 Skins will still be played but will not count towards the season long stats if there are less than seven entered into the skins game.
+Note: There is no minimum number of players required for official indoor skins.

 5. The Leaf Rule